SpriteCola/SignalR/README.md

 # ASP.NET SignalR
-Async signaling library for .NET to help build real-time, multi-user interactive web applications
+Async signaling library for .NET to help build real-time, multi-user interactive web applications ssss

 ## What can it be used for?
 Pushing data from the server to the client (not just browser clients) has always been a tough problem.
 SignalR makes